ObeoNetwork/M2Doc/download/index.md

 ### Update Sites

 The update-sites provide a p2 repository for M2Doc.
 Don't know how to install a module from an Update Site ?
 Have a look to our [video](http://www.youtube.com/watch?v=qYTrO7THer0).

-### Marketplace

-It is also possible to install M2Doc from the [Eclipse marketplace](http://marketplace.eclipse.org/search/site/M2Doc).
-Don't know how to install a module from the marketplace?
-Have a look to the [marketplace client introduction](http://marketplace.eclipse.org/marketplace-client-intro).

 Releases
 --------